Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we used a thermal field theoretical framework to compute the relaxation times for massive quarks and anti-quarks to align their spins with the angular velocity in a rigidly rotating medium at finite temperature and baryon density.
+In this work, we used a thermal field theoretical framework to compute the relaxation times for massive quarks and antiquarks to align their spins with the angular velocity in a rigidly rotating medium at finite temperature and baryon density.
 The rigid rotation is implemented using the recently found fermion propagator immersed in a cylindrical rotating environment.
-The relaxation time is computed as the inverse of the interaction rate to produce an asymmetry between quark (anti-quark) spin projections pointing along and opposite to the angular velocity.
+In principle, the effects of rotation could also be included into the properties of the gluon propagator.
+However, notice that the kinematical gluon momentum region that contributes to the calculation corresponds to Landau damping and thus to soft modes.
+The main role of these modes at finite temperature and baryon density is to mediate the interaction between plasma quarks and the test quark whose spin alignment with the angular velocity has been monitored.
+Notice that the energy associated to a typical angular velocity for semicentral collisions is of order $\Omega\sim 0.05$ $\text{fm}^{-1}\sim 10$ MeV.
+In this sense, including the effects of rotation into the gluon propagator with a temperature of order $T\sim100$ MeV, although not negligible, represents a subleading effect of order $10\%$.\\ The relaxation time is computed as the inverse of the interaction rate to produce an asymmetry between quark (antiquark) spin projections pointing along and opposite to the angular velocity.
 We found that for conditions resembling a heavy-ion collision the relaxation times for quarks are within the putative life-time of the QGP.
-However, for anti-quarks this is the case only for collision energies $\sqrt{s_{NN}}\gtrsim 50$ GeV.
-We quantified these results in terms of the intrinsic quark and anti-quark polarizations, that is, the probability to build the spin asymmetry as a function of time.
+However, for antiquarks this is the case only for collision energies $\sqrt{s_{NN}}\gtrsim 50$ GeV.
+We quantified these results in terms of the intrinsic quark and antiquark polarizations, that is, the probability to build the spin asymmetry as a function of time.
 Our results show that these intrinsic polarizations tend to 1 with time at different rates given by the relaxation times $\tau$ and $\Bar{\tau}$ with quarks building the asymmetry at a faster pace.
 These intrinsic polarizations are essential ingredients to describe the polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons in relativistic heavy-ion collisions.
 The consequences of the results hereby found are currently being explored and will be reported elsewhere. \\